-After months of consultation, research and discussion, the Pastoral Care Team made a transition from the previous horizontal tutor groups (which were organised in House grade groups of up to 26 students) to vertical tutor groups (House-based groups of 12 - 15 students of mixed ages from Grade 8 to Grade 12).
+Dainfern College has in place a vertical tutor group system - House-based groups of 12 to 15 students of mixed ages from Grade 8 to Grade 12.
 Tutors meet twice a week with their tutor groups and the smaller groups make pastoral care more meaningful and individualised.

 - Senior students have the opportunity to be a leader in their tutor groups.
 Leadership qualities are important life skills that are highly valued in higher education and by employers.

 - Vertical tutoring systems counteract negative aspects of peer pressure and the most frequent form of reported bullying, peer bullying.
 Schools that operate a vertical system report a significant reduction in incidents of bullying.

 - All High School teachers now tutor and the students are organised into smaller tutor units that enable them to gain greater individual attention and support.

 - Students stay with the same tutor throughout their High School journey and the continuity of care within the tutor group means that students feel a sense of belonging and form a stronger connection with the tutor.

 - A student’s experience of vertical tutoring is that of being part of a ‘family’, with older students looking out for and supporting younger students in the tutor group.
 Older students develop a more caring outlook as they watch out for younger students in their tutor group.

 - It allows for greater creativity within the tutor group experience.

 - Older students help the younger ones with an understanding of school commitments, organisation, social and relationship issues, and with homework!
 Younger students help to inform older students about their life and issues at school.

 - Peer mentoring is easily organised within vertical tutoring, benefiting both the mentor and the mentee.